albanqafa/PDQ-Deploy-API-Server-py/README.md

 It has basic regex matching for input sanitation (it only accepts package/computer names consisting of numbers, letters, and hyphens)

-It also does its server-side command execution with a different account, credentials of which go in config.txt
+It does the server-side command execution with a different account, credentials of which go in config.txt

 ## Requirements: